GarySimons/girlsrun/README.md

 | distance      | (null=False, blank=False)                                 | IntegerField |
 | description   | default='some string'                                     | TextField    |
 | image         | (null=True, blank=True)                                   | ImageField   |

 ---

+## Planning and Testing

+Planning out how my finished project would work was very important as I had to understand how all the elements would work together.

+Using wireframes enabled me to quickly build a basic idea of the pages needed and how they would interact with each other.
+I then designed more detailed wireframes using dummy text and real images in InDesign, to experiment with colours, fonts and grids.

+As the project uses database models, it was vital that these were mapped out early on.
+Changing database models or adding new ones in later in the project could cause problems, so I wanted to get them right before I moved on too much with the site pages and interaction.

+I utilised Django's templating language to reuse code over mutiple pages to simplify my code.
+This allowed me to keep the basic page design and drop in the seperate code where needed.

+### head
+xxxxx

+---